-The purpose of a rain sensor is to conserve water by interrupting already scheduled watering cycles after adequate rainfall.
-They not only conserves water, but helps you to save money on your water bill.
+The purpose of a rain sensor is to conserve water by interrupting already scheduled watering cycles after adequate rainfall. they not only conserve water, but help you to save money on your water bill.

 Rain sensors contain a small disc that swells when it detects rainfall.
 When it reaches a set level ( the St. John’s River Water Management District recommends the level should be set for one-quarter of an inch), it depresses an electrical contact switch which interrupts the electrical signal going to the irrigation valves.
 This keeps the valves from turning on, or shuts them off if they are already running.